The Ultimate Code Review Checklist

 Liskov Sustainability Principle: Having a child class should not change the meaning of the parent class.

-Dependency Injection: Create dependencies outside the class and inject them to class through appropriate ways.
+Dependency Injection: Create dependencies outside the class and inject them into class in appropriate ways.

 Interface Segregation Principle: No client should be forced to depend on methods that it does not use.
 Instead, create smaller interfaces based on functionality.